Phosphogypsum: In the United States

-EPA approved the use of phosphogypsum for road construction in 2020, saying that the approval came at the request of The Fertilizer Institute, which advocates for the fertilizer industry.
+EPA approved the use of phosphogypsum for road construction during the Trump Administration in 2020, saying that the approval came at the request of The Fertilizer Institute, which advocates for the fertilizer industry.
 Environmentalists opposed the decision, saying that using the radioactive material in this way can pose health risks.
 In 2021, the EPA withdrew the rule authorizing the use of phosphogypsum in road construction.

-Which - if any - health risks are associated with the low doses of radiation that may result from the use of phosphogypsum in construction is hard to quantify as natural background radiation usually imparts a higher dose than those additional sources.
-Policy is based on the linear no threshold model and thus usually mandates to keep any avoidable dose as low as reasonably achievable.
-Given that the involved radionuclides are alpha emitters, whose main danger comes from incorporation (inhalation, ingestion etc.), an unsuitably stacked deposit which emits dust to the environment may actually impart a higher absorbed dose than durable construction materials that do not release dust to the environment.
+The state of Florida has approximately 80% of the world's phosphogypsum production capacity.
+In May 2023, the Florida legislature passed a bill requiring the Florida Department of Transportation to study the use of phosphogypsum in road construction, including demonstration projects, though this would require federal approval.
+The law, which requires the department to complete a study and make a recommendation by April 1, 2024, was signed into law by Governor Ron DeSantis on June 29, 2023.

 In China

 China's phosphate fertilizer production exceeded that of the US in 2005, and with it came the problem of excess phosphogypsum.
 By 2018, inappropriate storage has become a major problem in the Yangtze River watershed, with phosphorus accounting for 56% of all breaches of water quality standards.
 Phosphorus, which still remains in phosphogypsum, can lead to eutrophication of bodies of water and hence algal blooms or even anoxic events ("dead zones") in the lower layers of a body of water.
 The total amount of phosphogypsum in storage by 2020 exceeds 600 Mt, with 75 Mt produced each year.

 The construction industry is the number one user of phosphogypsum in 2020, with 10.5 Mt used as concrete set retarder and 3.5 Mt used in drywall.
 It is also used as a chemical feedstock for producing sulfates, and as a soil conditioner similar to regular gypsum.
 The total consumption in 2020 was 31 Mt, much lower than the rate of accumulation.
 There has been a significant push to expand the use of phosphogypsum on the national level since 2016, being part of two consecutive five-year plans.